LLNL/axom/src/docs/sphinx/quickstart_guide/the_code.rst

 ^^^^^^^^

 If you have not used Github before, you should start by creating and adding your SSH keys to Github.
-Github provides a good tutorial `here <https://help.github.com/en/enterprise/2.18/user/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account>`_.
+Github provides a `good tutorial <https://help.github.com/en/enterprise/2.18/user/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account>`_.
 Performing these two simple steps will make it easier for you to interact with our Git repository without having to repeatedly enter login credentials.